Maryland Court Records

 US District Courts

-The Us has 94 district courts (trial courts).
+The US has 94 district courts (trial courts).
 This circuit of courts is termed the U.S. District Courts.
-All these courts are federal trial courts which hear both civil and criminal matters.
+All these courts are federal trial courts that hear both civil and criminal matters.
 The objective of district courts would be to remedy cases by figuring out all of the case specifics and implementing current laws and regulations to establish a final decision.
 All cases heard by district courts, no matter if civil or criminal in nature, are federal matters.

 Maryland Circuit Courts